 Transferred credits from institutions recognized by the U.S. Department of Education or State Council of Higher Education will be considered.
 Students seeking advanced placement will be considered on an individual basis, through personal interview, review of records, testing, if applicable and space availability.
 Admission requirement must also be met.
-Any decision on the comparability, appropriateness and applicability of credit and whether they should be accepted is the decision of the Standard College.
-Standard College does not accept experiential learning credits.
+Any decision on the comparability, appropriateness and applicability of credit and whether they should be accepted is the decision of Standard College.